The dumbbell feels heavy as I curl it to my chest.

 And I know I’ll feel better once I finish.

-Almost a year ago now, I was training away at my local gym, working with clients and trying to keep up with the demands of my job and employers, while slowly losing my cool and my mind.
+Almost a year ago now, I was training away at my local gym, working with clients and trying to keep up with the demands of my job and employers During that last year, I was slowly losing my cool and my mind.
 I wasn’t healthy despite what my body and vocation might tell you.
 I was a mess.

 I was losing control of my schedule.
 I was losing control of my diet.
 I started drinking more and more, and I was distancing myself from my friends and family.
 I was already in a toxic place at work with the constant comparisons with my co-workers, both in our workflow and sales skills, but also our looks and bodies.
 I hungered for a real connection with someone, but all I had were fake relationships where I couldn’t be myself, and fake positivity ran rampant in our workplace.
 Though, that was a problem I had since my cynicism was growing by the day.